 The SteelSeries Arctis 7 are one of highest rated gaming headsets that we've tested so far.
 They come with a great dongle that has a bit more inputs than typical gaming headsets and you can use them wired with mobile devices.
 They have a great metal build quality that feels durable, a good well-balanced sound and a comfortable design.
 Unfortunately, since the headband isn't adjustable they might be a bit tight on some heads.
 Also, there is no dock charging.
-See our recommendations for the best gaming headsets for PC.
+See our recommendations for the best gaming headsets for PC and the best closed-back headphones.